cuwire/cuwire.github.io/viewee.md

 ---

 ViewEE is a software to view PCB layouts in various formats.
-Currently supported are Cadsoft Eagle .brd and Kicad .kicad_pcb formats.
+Currently supported are Cadsoft Eagle `.brd` , Kicad `.kicad_pcb` and gEDA `.pcb` formats.

 ### Issues

 Parser and renderer are not ideal.
 Some problems can be fixed (pad, via shapes), some — not (I don't have an access to the eagle font).
-At current stage you will definitely face problem with thru hole pad shapes.
-Kicad is tested on three `.kicad_pcb` files only and probably there is more problems than with eagle format.
+At current stage you will definitely face problem with thru hole pad shapes, arcs, rotated elements and text.
+Eagle parser have best quality, Kicad renders ok and gEDA pcb parser is quite basic.

 ### Limitations

 Currently only 2layer boards are supported.

-### Reference rendering in version 0.2.0, [current version](/viewee/preview/)
+### Reference rendering in version 0.2.0, [current version](/viewee/preview/) is much better.

 ![eagle rendering]({{ site.baseurl }}/images/cuwire-viewee-quicklook-0.2.0-eagle.png)